-Under the terms of the Consent Decree, 15 Sparton is required to prepare an annual Fact Sheet summarizing the status of the remedial actions, and after approval by USEPA/NMED, distribute this Fact Sheet to property owners located above the plume and adjacent to the off-site treatment plant water discharge pipeline.
-Annual Fact Sheets reporting on remedial activities during 1999, 2000, and 2001 were prepared by Sparton, approved by the regulatory agencies, and distributed to the property owners.
-Draft Fact Sheets prepared by Sparton during the next several years did not get the approval of USEPA/NMED because the 2003 and subsequent Annual Reports had not been yet approved and, therefore, were not distributed to the property owners.
-After the approval of the 2003-2006 Annual Reports in December 2008, Sparton prepared a combined 2002-2006 Fact Sheet that was submitted to the USEPA/NMED on March 6, 2009 and approved on May 8, 2009; in June 2009, this combined Fact Sheet was distributed to the property owners located above the plume and adjacent to the off-site treatment plant water discharge pipeline.
+Under the terms of the Consent Decree, 27 Sparton is required to prepare an annual Fact Sheet summarizing the status of the remedial actions, and after approval by USEPA/NMED, distribute this Fact Sheet to property owners located above the plume and adjacent to the off-site treatment plant water discharge pipeline.
+Fact Sheets reporting on remedial activities during 1999 through 2006 were prepared by Sparton, approved by the regulatory agencies, and distributed to the property owners.
+After the approval of the 2007 and 2008 Annual Reports in July 2010, 28 and of the 2009 Annual Report in September 2010, 29 Sparton prepared a combined 2007 through 2009 Fact Sheet and submitted it to the USEPA/NMED for approval on October 21, 2010.
+The agencies approved this Fact Sheet on November 15, 2010, and it was distributed to the property owners located above the plume and adjacent to the off-site treatment plant water discharge pipeline during the second half of November 2010.

+27 Public Involvement Plan for Corrective Measure Activities.
 Attachment B to the Consent Decree in Albuquerque v.
-Sparton Technology, Inc., No. CV 07 0206 (D.N.M.), Public Involvement Plan for Corrective Measure Activities.
+Sparton Technology, Inc., No. CV 07 0206 (D.N.M.),